 - The Academic Dean or his/her designee is responsible for advising the faculty member and the student(s) about the conduct process, for oversight of the process, and reporting results of non-hearing cases.

 - An Associate Dean from Academic Affairs will convene a hearing when one is required.
 If necessary, the Academic Dean or the Sr. Assoc.
 VP for Academic Affairs can designate a convener other than an Associate Academic Dean.

-- The Conduct Council (CC) Faculty Pool consists of two teaching faculty, two administrative faculty, and two at-large faculty, all from outside Student Development.
-Members are approved by the Faculty Nominating Committee for three-year overlapping terms with the option of renewal after the term has ended.
+- The Conduct Council (CC) Faculty Pool is a minimum of three faculty approved by the Faculty Nominating Committee for three-year overlapping terms with the option of renewal after the term has ended.
 Nominations for this pool can come from Faculty Nominating Committee in consultation with Student Development.
 Members of this pool function as faculty representation on Academic and Social Conduct Councils as well as all Appeals Boards.
-Two teaching/administrative representatives will be designated for Academic Conduct Councils and two for Social Conduct Councils, with at-large candidates available for either Council as needed.
 The selection process should strive for gender, race, class, and national diversity.

-- The Conduct Council (CC) Student Pool consists of a minimum of ten students approved by the Earlham Student Government Executive Committee.
+- The Conduct Council (CC) Student Pool is a minimum of four students approved by the Earlham Student Government Executive Council.
 Nominations for this pool can come from Earlham Student Government in consultation with Student Development.
 Students must have completed a minimum of two semesters at the College, be in and maintain good academic standing, and not subject to any conduct sanction(s) in the semester for which they are nominated or during their tenure.
 Students may serve up to three one-year terms.
 Members of this pool function as student representation on Academic and Social Conduct Councils as well as all Appeals Boards.
-Four student representatives will be designated for Academic Conduct Councils and four for Social Conduct Councils with two at-large representatives available for either Council as needed.
 The selection process should strive for gender, race, class, and national diversity.